Coalburn Miners Welfare Gala Day 2025: A case study

 The success of the 2025 Gala Day created positive momentum and built a strong foundation for the event's continuation.
 The committee moved quickly to ensure sustainability, holding a debrief meeting to capture lessons learned and provisionally booking key attractions for the following year.
 This shift from reactive to proactive planning established a year-round planning cycle.

 The 2025 Coalburn Miners Welfare Gala Day demonstrated that a committed group of volunteers, supported by appropriate funding and strong community backing, could revive and successfully deliver a large-scale community event.
-The project not only preserved an 87-year tradition but strengthened community cohesion, reduced social isolation, and built organisational capacity for future initiatives.
+The project not only preserved tradition but strengthened community cohesion, reduced social isolation, and built organisational capacity for future initiatives.

 Read more about the Orit Cumberhead Community Fund